Sciance-Inc/core.dashboards_store/tooling/docs/content/en/index.md

   ::card{icon=lucide:puzzle}
   #title
-  Extensible.
+  Extensible
   #description
-  Customize any SQL script, or add your own transformation - you can make the Store your own.
+  Customize any SQL script, or add your own transformations — you can make the Store your own.
   ::

   ::card{icon=lucide:rocket}